Geneva : Formalities and administrative procedures

 While a French driver's license will allow you to drive in Switzerland, it's advisable to leave a few bad French habits at the border, or risk heavy penalties.

 Switzerland has long installed a large number of speed cameras to monitor speeding.
-The legislation is genuinely in favor of safety, and driving licenses are withdrawn for speeds of between 21 and 24 km/h in localities.
+The legislation is very much in favor of safety, and driving licenses are withdrawn for speeds of between 21 and 24 km/h in localities.
 Speeding offences of 25km/h in towns, 30km/h outside towns and 35km/h on the freeway are recorded in the criminal record and mentioned for some time in the extract from the criminal record.
-Speed is no joke here, and rightly so!
+We don't play around with speed here, and rightly so!
 What's more, your license can be withdrawn for three months, and a fine of CHF 40 is imposed for exceeding the speed limit by 1 km/h.

 What's more, contrary to the bad French habit of "pas vu, pas pris", you can't just leave your car anywhere, because it suits you...
 You'll be expected to turn up, and denunciation is the order of the day in this country.
 You'll be subject to heavy fines, and no excuses will be taken into consideration.